FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-As can be seen in the response, the first `method` is **not** resolved any more, since it is at the second level of references.
+As can be seen in the response, the first `method` is no longer resolved, since it belongs to the second level of references.
 Every resolution/redirection is counted as one level.

 ```json hl_lines="13"